Your money-making expert. Financial journalist, TV and radio personality.

 Another way to make life easier (or rather, to make death easier) is to set up joint accounts, for example with your husband, wife, or someone else you trust.
 This means that if you die, money can still be taken from your account without having to wait for probate to be granted.
 So if you are the breadwinner and you die, your partner can still make use of your money to pay the day-to-day bills without needing to wait months for the money to be released.

-Setting up ‘power of attorney’ is a good idea if you’re expecting a long period where you are unable to make decisions yourself, for example if you’re suffering from a degenerative terminal illness or you know that dementia runs in your family.
+Setting up a ‘power of attorney’ is a good idea if you’re expecting a long period where you are unable to make decisions yourself, for example if you’re suffering from a degenerative terminal illness or you know that dementia runs in your family.

 Power of attorney is an official arrangement where you grant someone the formal ability to act on your behalf, and do things like set up accounts or pay bills for you.
 When the end of the road is in sight, having someone you trust to deal with these things can make the final stretch less stressful for all involved.
-You must set up power of attorney whilst you’re still in a sound mental state – otherwise, someone trying to take care of you will need to apply to court to be appointed as a deputy.
+You must set up a power of attorney whilst you’re still in a sound mental state – otherwise, someone trying to take care of you will need to apply to court to be appointed as a deputy.
 This can be expensive and drawn-out, and is something you want to avoid.

 We’re going to talk about the giving-it-away option here.
 The first three will all be documented anyway, and so it is easy to prove to a court that they were carried out.